SovereignCloudStack/standards/Standards/scs-0001-v1-sovereign-cloud-standards.md

 ### Deprecation phase (Deprecated)

-Should a document become obsolete, it can be deprecated.
+When the document is no longer deemed fit for production use, it can be marked as deprecated.

-Obsoletions SHOULD be announced ahead of their execution by setting the `deprecated_at` field to a future date and moving the `status` to `Deprecated`.
+Deprecations SHOULD be announced ahead of their execution by setting the `deprecated_at` field to a future date and moving the `status` to `Deprecated`.
 This signals current and future implementors that the subject of the document